-At December 31, 2023, the CNMC settled 100% of the specific regulated remuneration for investment and operation accrued until the month of October based on the remuneration parameters initially determined for 2023, modified by Order TED/741/2023 (Note 4).
+At December 31, 2024, the CNMC settled 88.29% of the specific regulated remuneration for investment and operation accrued until the month of October based on the remuneration parameters established for 2024 in Order TED/741/2023 (Note 4).

 Thus, the sole director of the Company considers the likelihood of said credit risk materializing as remote.
 In addition, the directors consider that, taking into account an annualized perspective of cash flows generated by the projects, working capital at present available to the Company, together with the expected cash flows from coming months, will be sufficient to meet financial obligations contracted in the short term.